Definitions

 They are also called vertical layers - they cut through the horizontal layers.

-Below you see two horizontal layers A
+Below you see two vertical layers A and B.

 Dependency Rules